donders-research-data-management/rdm-wiki/rdm-wiki/en/faq/dac.md

 # Frequently asked questions about data acquisition

-## How should I organize my data in a single or multiple DACs?
+## How should I organize my data over multiple DACs?

 The researcher is free to organize his/her data in a single or multiple DACs.
-It is advised have a single DAC contain the data that is sufficient for a publication.
+It is advised to have a single DAC contain all data that is sufficient for a single publication.
 This does not imply that a publication should only be based on a single DAC.
 Rather, it means that a DAC should not contain so few data that it will never be sufficient for a publication.

 ## How should I specify the "ethics approval identifier"?